rehbergT/dgemm/README.md

 # Writing R and Python Packages with Multithreaded C++ Code using BLAS, AVX2/AVX512, OpenMP, C++11 Threads and Cuda GPU acceleration

-This tutorial shows step-by-step how to speed-up an naive matrix multiplication which uses just three for-loops.
-The focus of this tutorial is to show how an existing algorithm can be ported from R/Python to C++ using BLAS functions, AVX2/AVX512 vectorization (with runtime CPU feature detection), OpenMP and C++11 multithreading and CUDA.
-However, the functions should still be callable from within R and python using foreign function interfaces.
-Moreover, it is shown how to integrate unit tests for each function and how to utilize a CI system.
+This tutorial shows step-by-step how to create an R and Python package which performs a naive matrix multiplication which uses just three for-loops.
+However, at each step more and more efficient low level CPU (and GPU) features are utilized.
+The focus of this tutorial is on showing how an existing algorithm can be ported from R or Python to C++ using BLAS functions, AVX2/AVX512 vectorization (with runtime CPU feature detection), OpenMP and C++11 multithreading and CUDA.
+It is shown how these functions can be made easily accessible from R and python using foreign function interfaces and in particular be bundled as an R or Python package in order to make your code distributable.
+Moreover, it is shown how unit tests for each function can be implemented and how a CI system can be utilized.

 **Each step of this tutorial is a separate branch** and the changes between each step can be viewed using git diff.
 For example for R: